 Each included related entity is processed observing the rules for creating an entity as if it was posted against the original target URL extended with the navigation path to this related entity.

 On success, the service MUST create all entities and relate them.
-If the request included a return Prefer header with a value of return=representation and is applied by the services service responds with 201 Created, the response MUST be expanded to at least the level that was present in the deepinsert request.
-On failure, the service MUST NOT create any of the entities.
+If the service responds with 201 Created, the response MUST be expanded to at least the level that was present in the deep-insert request.